Informfully/Documentation/docs/source/database.rst

      - URL to the Terms and Conditions.
    * - ``testingPhase``
      - Boolean
      - A flag that indicates whether the experiment has launched or not.
-A true value means that the experiment has not launched yet.
-Once an experiment is launched, it cannot go back to the design phase, no additional users can be added, survey questions cannot be edited, and statements in the Feedback surveys tab cannot be edited.
+A true value means that the experiment has not been launched yet.
+Once an experiment is launched, it cannot be returned to the design phase; no additional users can be added, survey questions cannot be edited, and statements in the Feedback surveys tab cannot be modified.
    * - ``likeSurvey``
      - Object
      - This field contains the statements that are shown after each article, and users can like or dislike them.
-For more information about what the object looks like, see below.
+For more information about the object's appearance, see below.
    * - ``feedbackEmail``
      - String
      - E-mail, which is shown in the mobile app, allows users to contact the researchers responsible for conducting the experiment in case of questions.
    * - ``explanationTagsDef``
      - Object
      - Contains objects that define the explanation tags used in the experiment.
-For more information about what the object looks like, see below.
+For more information about the object's appearance, see below.
    * - ``maxNrExplanationTags``
      - Integer
      - Limits the number of explanation tags that can be shown per article.
 Set to 0 in case you want to disable the use of explanation tags for the experiment.